 Then restart the Clamav daemon and check that it’s able to run normally.

 Can’t Send Mail?

-Additionally, if you are using a mail client to send mail and connecting via a VPN, you might wish to check your VPN connection allows transfer to the port 25.
+Additionally, if you are using a mail client to send mail and connecting via a VPN, you might wish to check if your VPN connection allows transfer to port 25.
 Some VPN providers may also block port 25.